MataLabCCF/GWASQC/README.md

 This work is supported by NIH Grant R01 1R01NS112499-01A1, MJFF Grant ID: 18298, ASAP-GP2 and Parkinson's Foundation

+We also want to thank all users that report problems/bugs.

  ### Contact

  Developer: Thiago Peixoto Leal.
 PhD (PEIXOTT@ccf.org or thpeixotol@hotmail.com)